 - Maybe you just want to retire earlier

 Buying a house could create such a liability in your life that you have to postpone all your plans.
 No matter what potential return this piece of land can generate for you in the future, you have to ask yourself if it is worth it.

 Would you want to exchange your house for a nine-seater station wagon?
 Some Singaporeans have already taken the leap.

 If you don’t want to put your dreams on hold just because you have to pay off the outstanding loan, then renting should be your next move.

 Take your time to consider these factors closely

-Study shows that on average, women spend one month worth of hours to prepare their wedding gowns, guys spend one week worth of hours to choose a car.
+The study shows that on average, women spend one month worth of hours to prepare their wedding gowns, guys spend one week worth of hours to choose a car.

-But in Singapore, many people spend less than a day to decide which house they will to buy.
+But in Singapore, many people spend less than a day to decide which house they will buy.